If you need any extra support to use the airport, we can help

 If you or someone you are travelling with might need assistance, you can request a special lanyard to wear so that our staff can help you further as you travel through the airport.
 You can pick one of the lanyards from the Information Desk at the Terminal building.

 Working with the Business Disability Forum, we have trained our staff to recognise signs of non-visible disabilities and anxieties, and to identify and remove barriers that these passengers may face by making small adjustments.

 We have also developed a passenger booklet called Travelling through London City Airport which provides an overview of the different stages of the airport journey from arriving to boarding your plane, and then from landing to leaving the airport.
 Pick up a copy from the Information Desk in the Terminal building or have a look at it online.

-London City Airport is currently working with Crohn’s and Colitis UK, the national charity for people with Inflammatory Bowel Disease, to install additional signage on our accessible toilets to help ensure that people with a hidden disability are not disadvantaged from using these facilities.
+London City Airport has worked together with Crohn’s and Colitis UK, the national charity for people with Inflammatory Bowel Diseas, to install additional signage on our accessible toilets to help ensure that people with a hidden disability are not disadvantaged from using these facilities.

 If you need more information, email us or come and speak to us at the Information Desk on arrival.
 It’s on the left as you pass through the airport’s internal entrance.

 London City Airport has been working with the National Autistic Society to find out what they think of the way we do things and how we can improve the physical environment in the airport.
 The National Autistic Society has advice for those travelling with children or adults with autism here.